ComScore

 16. Chinese Sticky Rice

-Another dim sum favorite, lo mai gai is a Cantonese dish of rice, Chinese sausage, chicken, mushrooms and other aromatics, typically wrapped in lotus leaf before being steamed.
-The key to getting an impeccably sticky texture is using glutinous rice, which contains less amylose (a type of starch) and sticks together like glue when cooked.
+Another dim sum favorite, lo mai gai is a Cantonese dish of rice, Chinese sausage, chicken, mushrooms and other aromatics, which are typically wrapped in lotus leaf before being steamed.
+The key to its impeccably sticky texture is glutinous rice, which contains less amylose (a type of starch) and sticks together like glue when cooked.

 17. Hainanese Chicken Rice